microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

 The snippet above features a `Pizza` struct with two public methods, `Pizza::pepperoni` and `Pizza::mozzarella`, that rely in the private method `Pizza::bake` to prepare our pizzas.

-Create a new directory named `tests` alongside the `src` directory and place a new file called `pizzas.rs` in it, with the following contents:
+Create a new directory named `tests` alongside the `src` directory and place a new file named `pizzas.rs` in it, with the following contents:

 ```rust
 use rusty_pizza::Pizza;